Characters: Game Of Thrones House Tully

 - Butt Monkey: Nothing goes well for them during the course of the war.
 Of all the regions in Westeros, theirs is the one that's hit most hard by the War of the Five Kings, and Edmure's greatest accomplishment ends up hindering his campaign's war efforts.
 Their marriage alliance with House Frey even ends up killing their king, their queen, and Lady Catelyn.

 - Everything Trying to Kill You: How Brynden "Blackfish" Tully describes the Riverlands, they have no geographic defenses and are bordered by the Westerlands, the Vale of Arryn, the Reach and the North.
 It almost always ends up being a major battlefield in most Westerosi conflicts and House Tully have to ensure peace with their rivals through marriage alliances.

 - The Lancer: To House Stark in Season 3.
 Even deciding to break off from the Iron Throne themselves and accept Robb as their king.

 - Guilt By Association / Revenge by Proxy: Invaded by the Lannisters in response to Catelyn arresting Tyrion, despite the fact that Catelyn has not been in the Riverlands for years and her husband, Ned Stark, claimed responsibility for it.

 - Fantasy Counterpart Culture: Of Normandy, Brittany, and northern France in general.

-- They are a region with no natural defenses, surrounded in all sides by antagonistic regions and will always be drawn to the fight when there is political turmoil in the land.
-Several countries could be described that way, but Poland and Central Europe come first to mind.
+- They are a region with no natural defenses, surrounded on all sides by antagonistic regions and will always be drawn to the fight when there is political turmoil in the land.
+Several countries could be described that way, but Poland and Belgium come first to mind.

 Lord Hoster Tully